EvaTP/EvaTP/README.md

 - 💻 Presently I am studying to become a 💪🏻 full-stack web developer 💪🏻 at ADA TECH SCHOOL - Paris campus (promotion 2025 Frances Spence)

--  I got my Web Developer certification (titre RNCP: Développeur Intégrateur Web) in 2024 and then wished to learn more and grow 🌱
+-  I got my Web Developer certification (titre RNCP niveau 5: Développeur Intégrateur Web) in 2024 and then wished to learn more and grow 🌱
 - ✏️ I’m mostly interested in tech, web development, web design, drawing and art

 # Contact